- The definition of working capital and how to calculate it

 - How to interpret the working capital of a business

-Working capital isn't something most business owners think about on a daily basis, but it can often be the key to a company's success.
+Working capital isn't something most business owners think about daily, but it can often be the key to a company's success.

 Working capital affects a number of aspects of the business, including payroll, vendors, and operating expenses.
-A company's working capital helps you plan for sustainable long-term growth and also ensures you're able to meet your current, short-term obligations.
+A company's working capital helps you plan for sustainable long-term growth and also ensures you can meet your current, short-term obligations.
 Given that it has such far-reaching effects, it is vitally important that any Acquisition Entrepreneur understands what it is, why they need it, and how to calculate it.

 That includes calculating your current levels, projecting your future needs, and looking for ways to ensure you always have enough cash on hand.